Evan1989/pialert/README.md

 6. Create the required users in /src/pages/users.php
 7. Grant new users rights via /src/pages/rights.php
 8. _(optional)_ For the semi-automatic PiAlert upgrade system to work, need permissions to write into / (under php user)
+9. _(optional)_ Add script /src/main_job.php to cron settings every 5 minutes (it is recommended to add error log redirection to php log, for example, 2>>/var/log/php-fpm/error.log)

 # 👷 Installation steps (RU)
 1. Скачать систему PiAlert